Can’t wait for Ikea? This local store sells Ikea furniture

 The only downside here is that you can’t buy anything on the spot.
 You have to pay for your purchase at least three to five days before delivery, and then you can come back for them either on a Wednesday, Friday, or Sunday, which is when their deliveries arrive.
 Or you could choose the delivery option I mentioned earlier.

 So there you have it.
-If you were one of those disappointed by the false alarm of the IKEA warehouse being built in the Philippines, Furniture Source is here to help you bide your time.
+While you’re waiting for Ikea’s first Philippine store to open, Furniture Source is here to help you bide your time.

 Photos courtesy of Facebook.com/furnituresourcephils